Why Alternate Data Is The Need Of The Hour In Credit Scoring?

 Reduces the barriers for newcomers to credit

 The current credit system disadvantages newcomers massively.
 With changing societal dynamics, a lot of people are relying on credit to build their lives and businesses.
-Financial institutions will find it harder to sustain in the longer run if they continue to rely on methods that penalize newcomers.
-Alternative data sources help NBFCs and banks assess credit risk with greater accuracy, even for individuals who do not have an established credit history.
+Financial institutions will find it harder to sustain in the long run if they continue to rely on methods that penalize newcomers.
+Alternative data sources help NBFCs and banks in credit risk assessment with greater accuracy, even for individuals who do not have an established credit history.

-It also ensures that people who need credit the most get easy access, e.g., “thin-file” customers like university students and those who have just joined the formal work force.
-Alternate data makes it possible for historically underbanked sections and economically less well-off groups to avail credit to improve their living conditions.
+It also ensures that people who need credit the most get easy access, e.g., “thin-file” customers like university students and those who have just joined the formal workforce.
+Alternate data makes it possible for historically underbanked sections and economically less well-off groups to avail credit and digital loans to improve their living conditions.
 And, in a world where international travel is increasingly common, alternate data can open access to credit to people who have just moved across borders.

 Provides financial inclusion